-Back to Basics: Landing Page Best Practice to Generate Leads
+Back to Basics: Landing Site Best Practice to Generate Leads

-Back to Basics: Landing Page Best Practice to Generate Leads
+Back to Basics: Landing Site Best Practice to Generate Leads

-Search the web and you will find 5,920,000 results for designing a good landing page
+Search the web and you will find 5,920,000 results for designing a good landing site

 People will always disagree.

 Articles will always claim to have a new silver bullet tip.

 Learning is great, but these tools and techniques can cause the dreaded analysis paralysis.

 Business owners then end up sending all traffic to their homepage because it’s easier.